Hatsune Miku: Colorful Stage!: Development

-The game was first announced on August 30, 2019, during the "Magical Mirai" from 2019.
-The development is done by the Colorful Palette, a newly established subsidiary of CyberAgent's Craft Egg (developers of rhythm game BanG Dream!
-Girls Band Party).
+The game was first announced on August 30, 2019, during the Magical Mirai event from 2019, as part of the 10th anniversary of the SEGA feat.
+Hatsune Miku Project.
+It was developed by Colorful Palette, a newly established subsidiary of CyberAgent's Craft Egg (developers of rhythm game BanG Dream!
+Girls Band Party), which later spun-off as an subsidiary of CyberAgent.
 Yuichiro Kondo, the first producer of Girls Band Party, also serves as the producer for this game.
 The project started in 2017 and was initially being developed entirely by Craft Egg, but Kondo thought it was necessary to avoid a situation where the project would clash with the development of Girls Band Party, so he created Colorful Palette with Craft Egg's core members within the company.
 It was developed with Unity, and uses Crypton's Piapro Studio NT engine for speech synthesis.
 Sega provided 3D models.
 The game's visual novel-style story sequences utilize Live2D Cubism for the character sprites and expressions.

 The title is a rhythm game that features arrangements of songs made by various artists over the years using the Vocaloid software.
 The original story of the game is told in a visual novel and musical film-style.
 The direction of the game's design and concept is different from other Hatsune Miku-related games—such as Sega's Hatsune Miku: Project Diva, where the player and Hatsune Miku face each other directly and communicate in the game.
 The project is said to be "a work that embodies the existence of Hatsune Miku" and explores the relationship between music and people.
 One of the reasons behind this format was the idea of "wanting the younger generation to listen to more Vocaloid music and other songs from the internet".
 Therefore, while knowing that there could be people opposed to the idea of the addition of original characters, it was decided to develop such a setting.

 Release

 The game's pre-registration was originally set to begin in late April, but was delayed until further notice due to the COVID-19 pandemic.
 The pre-registration later started on July 17, 2020, with the name Project Sekai: Colorful Stage!
 Rehearsal Edit, and Sega revealed the goals were reset from 100,000 to 1,000,000 pre-registrations.
 According to the developers, in September 2020, the pre-registrations reached 1,000,000 and after that, players who pre-registered received rewards.

 The game's worldwide release was announced in August 2021 with a slightly different title, Hatsune Miku: Colorful Stage!.
 Nuverse released the game in Hong Kong, Macau, and Taiwan on September 30, 2021.
 Nuverse is also managing the release in mainland China, South Korea, and Southeast Asia.
-Sega released the game for all other regions (especially Western world including Oceania, Europe and North America) on December 7, 2021.
+Sega released the game for all other regions, including Western world, on December 7, 2021.
 The game was released on September 25, 2023, for Southeast Asia, said to be an extension for the global server.
 A Project Sekai server has been released in China as of March 27, 2025.